Zed-z/c2-mod-loader/README.md

 1) You now have an `.asi` file, congratulations!
 1) Put it in `mods/` to use

+# Third-Party Libraries
+This project uses the following libraries:

+- [Dear ImGui](https://github.com/ocornut/imgui) - Copyright (c) 2014-2025 Omar Cornut
+- [MinHook](https://github.com/TsudaKageyu/minhook) - Copyright (c) 2009-2017 Tsuda Kageyu

+Licenses for the above mentioned libraries are included in `LICENSES/`.

 # Third-Party Code
-This project includes code from [Dear ImGui](https://github.com/ocornut/imgui), licensed under the MIT License.
+- This project includes implementation code from [Dear ImGui](https://github.com/ocornut/imgui), licensed under the MIT License.

 # Special thanks
 - Thanks to ThirteenAG for developing Ultimate ASI Loader (donate [here](https://ko-fi.com/thirteenag))